Mechanized Brigade "Mantova"

 The Mechanized Brigade "Mantova" was a mechanized brigade of the Italian Army.
 Its core units were mechanized infantry battalions.
-The brigade's headquarters was in the city of Cividale del Friuli and all the brigade's units were based in the region of Friuli-Venezia Giulia.
+The brigade's headquarters was in the city of Udine and all the brigade's units were based in the region of Friuli-Venezia Giulia.
 In 2003, the "Mantova" was raised again as a division command.

 History

 First World War

 The "Mantova" Brigade was activated on 1 March 1915 in preparation for Italy's entry into the World War I. Initially the brigade consisted of the 113th and 114th infantry regiment and was the 1st Army's reserve infantry formation.
 During the first year of the war the brigade was employed on the borders of Trentino.
 In 1916 it became part of the 37th Territorial Division and fought in the Battle of Asiago.
 Afterwards the brigade was transferred to the 57th Territorial Division and moved to the area of Redipuglia.
 In 1917 the brigade was again on the heavily contested Asiago plateau.
 In 1918, the brigade participated in the Battle of the Piave River near Nervesa and in the Vittorio Veneto.
 In November 1919 the brigade was disbanded.